 The Next Page" by Dore Stockhausen 2020 The Edge of My Vision Series post-fires prompting the artist to look inwards into the source of her relentless creativity..

-Through a cost-effective program of spatial and system co-design workshops we can engage the wider community in co-developing solutions, combining and sharing their knowledge and experience and collaborating in the design, testing and prototyping of a broad range of possible strategies.
+Through a cost-effective program of co-design workshops we can engage the wider community in co-developing solutions, combining and sharing their knowledge and experience and collaborating in the design, testing and prototyping of a broad range of possible strategies.

 Photo: MAD Architects

 Our creative inter-disciplinary process allows the community (key stakeholders) to engage collectively in realistic and purposeful exploration of the problem area.
 Conducting the workshops on site, in nature, can also connect the community in a healthy way to the biodiverse but threatened bounty of the region.

 Author: Michael Trudgeon, Professor of Architecture & Design RMIT University; Director, Crowd Productions P/L; Deputy Director, Eco Innovation Lab, University of Melbourne.